Terms of Business

 We must emphasise that our charges are not contingent upon the result of your case.
 They are payable ‘win or lose’.

-Unfortunately, because of delays in the court system, ligation can be a protracted business and can often take a long time to conclude.
+Unfortunately, because of delays in the court system, litigation can be a protracted business and can often take a long time to conclude.
 If we did not require payment until the end of a case, our staff and overhead costs involved in financing your litigation would become prohibitive.
 It is for this reason that it is our standard practice both to require money on account and to deliver regular interim bills where appropriate.
-Because of the nature of irrigation work, however, it is likely that at certain times during the case we will give you (without any further notification) varying amounts of credit, which reflects on-going work which has not yet been billed.
+Because of the nature of litigation work, however, it is likely that at certain times during the case we will give you (without any further notification) varying amounts of credit, which reflects on-going work which has not yet been billed.
 However such circumstances will be limited and at the discretion of the Director.
 Fees for your barrister must be received on account of the firm in advance of their fees being “deemed” ie payable.
 This means that your barrister fees may be payable even if the hearing does not go ahead because you have settled, the court cancels the hearing at short notice because they do not have a Judge or a Bench of Magistrates of for some other reason.

 - Payment Terms